≡ Menu

 * All companies’ fiscal year begins on Jan 1 and ends on Dec 31.

-As seen, Tesla used to spend a higher portion of its total costs and expenses on research and development, notable at more than 10%.
+That said, Tesla used to spend a much higher proportion of its total costs and expenses on research and development, with the ratio topping as much as 15% in 2015 and 10% on average in the past.

-In short, both Ford Motor and Tesla are spending a nearly equal portion of costs and expenses on research and development.
+As a result, Ford Motor and Tesla spend almost an equal portions of their costs and expenses on research and development.

 References and Credits

-1. All financial figures in this article were obtained and referenced from Ford Motor and Tesla’s quarterly and annual filings which are available in Ford SEC Filings and Tesla Sec Filings.
+1. All financial figures presented were obtained and referenced from Ford Motor and Tesla’s quarterly and annual reports published on the respective investor relations pages: Ford SEC Filings and Tesla Sec Filings.

 Disclosure